 - 3.2.1 40 CFR Parts 51/52 {New Source Review (Nonattainment Area Review and Prevention of Significant Deterioration)}: Platform Harvest was constructed and permitted prior to the applicability of these regulations.
 However, all permit modifications as of September 4, 1992 are subject to District NSR requirements.
-Compliance with District Regulation VIII (New Source Review), ensures that future modifications to the facility will comply with these regulations. - 3.2.2 40 CFR Part 55 {OCS Air Regulation}: FM O&G is operating Platform Harvest in compliance with the requirements of this regulation. - 3.2.3 40 CFR Part 60 {Subpart GG; Section 60.332} Standards of Performance for Stationary Gas Turbines: This subpart requires stationary gas turbines rated between 10 and 100 MMBtu/hr to meet a NO_x emission limit calculated per section 60.332 of subpart GG and a fuel sulfur content limit of 0.8 % by weight.
-Each turbine at this facility is subject to these standards.
-Since District Rule 311 is more stringent for fuel sulfur content, the GG sulfur content standard has been subsumed into Rule 311.
+Compliance with District Regulation VIII (New Source Review), ensures that future modifications to the facility will comply with these regulations. - 3.2.2 40 CFR Part 55 { OCS Air Regulation}: FM O&G is operating Platform Harvest in compliance with the requirements of this regulation. - 3.2.3 40 CFR Part 61 {NESHAP}: There is no equipment in this permit subject to the requirements of Part 61. - 3.2.4 CFR 60 Subpart OOOO {Standards of Performance for Crude Oil and Natural Gas Production, Transmission, and Distribution}: This subpart does not apply to operations in the outer continental shelf (OCS).
+As defined in 60.5365, this regulation applies to owners and operators of "onshore affected facilities".
+The OCS is specifically excluded from the definition of onshore as found in section 60.5430.